March 3, 2022

 Buying a diamond is not only a personal preference.
-It is may be a sentimental decision as well.
+It may be a sentimental decision as well.
 Diamonds are often purchased for loved ones and represent how much you care.
 If you have never bought a diamond before, navigating the various aspects of these stones can get confusing.
 This guide explores the E color diamond to help you determine if they are the right choice for you.

 What Is an E Color Diamond?